Member of Parliament (MP)

 What it's like

-You would campaign to persuade people in a community to vote for you to be their representative.
-Once elected, you’d speak for them in debates about new laws and national and international issues.
+Want to become a member of parliament (MP) or member of the Scottish parliament (MSP)?
+First, you'll need to campaign and persuade people in your community to vote for you to become their representative.
+Once elected, you'll speak on behalf of local people at debates about new laws or national and international issues.

-You’d try to persuade other politicians to make laws to improve people’s lives.
-You’d try to help individual constituents with problems and issues.
+You'll try to persuade other politicians to make laws and policy that improve people's lives.
+As an MP or MSP, you'll also help individual constituents with local problems and issues they're facing.

 There are different parliaments you could stand for: